Stephanie Berlinsky Gentile

 Wharton Township

-Stephanie Berlinsky Gentile, 72, of Wharton Township, passed away Wednesday, October 14, 2020, in her home, with her loving family by her side.
+Stephanie Berlinsky Gentile, 72, of Wharton Township, passed away into the hands of her Savior and Lord Jesus Christ, while being cared for by her loving family in her home, Wednesday, October 14, 2020.

-Arrangements will be announced by the DEAN C. WHITMARSH FUNERAL HOME, Fairchance.
+She was born August 18, 1948, in California, a daughter of William and Anna Boyko Berlinsky.

+Stephanie was a graduate of California High School Class of 1966 and a graduate of California State Teachers College.
+After graduation, she taught school for 3 1/2 years and then became a legal secretary/office manager for her husband's law firm.

 (0) comments